ssvlabs/SIPs/sips/network_topology.md

 #### Addition algorithm 1

 If the new validator's committee already exists, the first algorithm adds the validator to its committee's topic, splits such topic and performs the *best aggregation*.
 The *best aggregation* operation compares the cost of doing an aggregation for each pair of committees ($\mathcal{O}(t_{max}^2)$) and performs the aggregation with minimal cost.
+The *split* operation creates two disjoint subsets of validators from a topic in a similar manner to the [algorithm](#algorithm) (for two meta-topics).

 If the committee is new, it considers it as a new topic and performs the *best aggregation* operation.

+Pseudo-code:
 ```R
 1. procedure Add_Validator(Topics, Validator, committee)
 2.      existsInTopic, topic <- Topics.Has(committee)